RWBY: Background

-The story takes place in the fictional world of Remnant, composed of four kingdoms (Vale, Mistral, Atlas, and Vacuo), which are under constant assault by malevolent monsters known as the "Creatures of Grimm".
-Prior to the events of the series, the world was overseen by two opposing brother deities, the God of Light and the God of Darkness.
-Humanity was obliterated by the gods, due to the actions of Salem, a vengeful woman cursed with immortality for trying to manipulate them into reviving her beloved Ozma.
-He was subsequently reincarnated by the Gods to guide a new human race toward harmony and after succeeding, summon the gods back for judgement using four relics, the Staff of Creation, the Sword of Destruction, the Crown of Choice, and the Lamp of Knowledge, leading to an endless conflict between him and Salem, as she believes that the gods' final judgement is the only way she can die.
+The story takes place in the fictional world of Remnant, composed of four kingdoms (Vale, Mistral, Atlas, and Vacuo) under constant assault by monsters known as the Creatures of Grimm.
+Prior to the events of the series, the world was overseen by two opposing brothers, the Gods of Light and Darkness.
+Humanity was destroyed by the gods due to the actions of Salem, a vengeful woman cursed with immortality for trying to manipulate them into reviving her beloved Ozma.
+Ozma was subsequently reincarnated by the Gods to guide a new human race toward harmony and eventually summon the gods back for judgement using four relics, leading to an endless conflict between him and Salem, who hopes that an unfavorable judgement by the gods will allow her to die.
 The discovery of the element Dust triggered a technological and industrial revolution for humanity.

-The two brother deities themselves come from a separate world known as the Ever After.
-Having been created by that world's Great Tree to help it make the Ever After, the brothers' differences and arguments forced the Tree to send them out of the Ever After.
-This way, they could create and experiment until they understand the true nature of balance, eventually leading to the creation of Remnant.
+The gods themselves come from a separate world called the Ever After.
+Having been created by the Ever After's Great Tree to help it make that world, the brothers' arguments forced the Tree to exile them, left to create and experiment until they understood the true nature of balance.
+This eventually led to their creation of Remnant.

-In the present day, having formed a cabal to guard their world's secrets, one of Ozma's incarnations, Ozpin, establishes academies in the four kingdoms of Remnant to train Huntsmen and Huntresses against the Grimm, with each academy concealing one of the relics.
+In the present day, Ozma has gifted four "Maidens" magical powers, distinct from Semblances, unique abilities tied to a person's soul.
+Keeping Salem's existence known to a select few, one of Ozma's incarnations, Ozpin, establishes academies in the four kingdoms to train Huntsmen and Huntresses against the Grimm, with each academy concealing one relic.